 d.
 For purposes of determining annual income under Section 8 Homeownership, the term “net family assets”' does not include the value of a home currently being purchased with assistance under the Section 8 Homeownership Program.
 This exclusion is limited to the first 10 years after the purchase date of the home.

+Non-life-threatening: Conditions that fail to meet the housing quality standards (HQS) and do not meet the definition of life-threatening as defined above.

 Noncitizen: A person who is neither a citizen nor national of the United States.